llvm/clangd-www/remote-index.md

 # Remote index

-A [project-wide index](/design/indexing.html) can be slow to build, particlarly for large projects on slower machines like laptops.
+A [project-wide index](/design/indexing.html) can be slow to build, particularly for large projects on slower machines like laptops.
 A "remote index" allows a shared server to host the index instead.